 Everything you need to know about canvas fingerprinting

-You need to consider several different factors to truly understand how canvas fingerprinting works.
-In this article, we will provide an in-depth explanation about canvas fingerprinting, how it works, and why the options available to combat this tracking technique are not ideal.
+To understand canvas fingerprinting, you need to consider different factors.
+In this article, we explain how it works and why the options to combat this tracking technique are not ideal.

 Understanding hashing functions

-Before going into canvas fingerprinting, you have to understand the concept of hashing functions.
-Hashing functions take a chunk of data such as a piece of text, image, or audio and reduce it to a standardized amount of data without losing its uniqueness.
+Before going into canvas fingerprinting, you must understand the concept of hashing functions.
+Hashing functions take a chunk of data, such as a piece of text, image, or audio, and reduce it to a standardized amount of data without losing its uniqueness.
 These are known as hashes.

 There are numerous hashing functions available, but they all have one thing in common: they are used to reduce the amount of data for fast and easy comparison, albeit there were other uses.

 Now, to the interesting part.
-If we run the term “bizarre ” which consists of the same word with space next to it, the resulting hash would be completely different:
+If we run the term “bizarre,” which consists of the same word with a space next to it, the resulting hash would be completely different:

 Another characteristic you need to understand is that hashing functions are non-reversible.
-In other words, you can turn any piece of data into a hash, but you will not be able to reverse it back into the original input.
-For example, using the MD5 hashing function you can turn the word “dog” into 06d80eb0c50b49a509b49f2424e8c805 but you will not be able to perform the same procedure backward.
+In other words, you can turn any data into a hash, but you will not be able to reverse it back into the original input.
+For example, using the MD5 hashing function, you can turn the word “dog” into 06d80eb0c50b49a509b49f2424e8c805, but you will not be able to perform the same procedure backward.

 In addition, if you apply a hash function to different chunks of information, it’s impossible to tell how similar or how different the original inputs were.
 Unfortunately, this characteristic does not affect the efficacy of canvas fingerprinting.